Gold - The Yellow Metal

 Gold occurs in the isometric crystal system, and its ideal manifestations are as cubic, octahedral and dodecahedral crystals, often occurring as crude to rounded versions of those shapes.
 In fact, gold also occurs in a myriad of other delicate habits, variously described as dendrites, arborescent, wires, nuggets, herringbones, encrustations, hoppers or spongy.
 Flattened grains or scales are labeled gold dust.

-Gold frequently includes traces of silver (electrum); increased silver content imparts a whiter color.
+Gold frequently includes certain amount of silver, the gold-silver alloy is called electrum.
+Increased silver content imparts a whiter color.

 Gold is naturally lustrous, with a bright yellow shine.
 Its hardness is 2.5 to 3.0, easily scratched with a fingernail.
 Its streak is yellow.
 Gold is unusually dense, with a specific gravity of 16.0 to 19.3, depending on what it is alloyed with.
 Gold is sometimes confused with other common yellow minerals, particularly chalcopyrite and pyrite, but is easily distinguished from them by density, hardness and streak.